shoganhennessy/Econ_text_data/README.md

 1. [The NBER working papers, read here.](http://htmlpreview.github.io/?https://github.com/shoganhennessy/Econ_text_data/blob/master/Blog_post_exploration/Working_papers_intro.html)
 2. The ideas.repec listings (in progress, up soon)

-Note: I do not list the code to build the data used in this work, for which the majority of work went in to creating.
+Note: I do not list the code to build the data used in this work, for which the majority this project's work went (and future work to be done will go in to) in to creating.
 If you are interested in using these data, then contact me.